maphew/zadam-trilium-wiki/Cloning-notes.md

 Now, I'm starting to learn about [Bash](https://en.wikipedia.org/wiki/Bash_(Unix_shell)) and would like to create notes related to this topic.
 But now I'm facing a problem of where to "categorize" this.
 The issue here is that Bash is both a programming language and a tool (shell) very much tied into Linux.
 It seems it belongs to both of these, I can't (and don't want to) choose one over the other.

 ## Solution
-Solution to the problem shown above is to allow notes to have multiple parents.
+The solution to the problem shown above is to allow notes to have multiple parents.

 I call these "clones", but that is a bit misleading - there's no original and cloned note - the notes in both of the parents categories are identical.